basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/writing-data.md

     rdd.saveToRiak(bucket)
 ```

-The second way of writing data with 2i indices to KV bucket is slightly more complicated.
+The second way of writing data with 2i to KV bucket is slightly more complicated.
 You must create a `case class` for a user defined data type that describes the data.
 Then, place some instances of the data into an RDD.
 You will then need to modify the custom data mapper section.
-The data mapper wil take in the user defined data type and map a key-value pair with 2i indices to RiakObjects.
-If the user defined data type is called something other than `DomainObject` you will need to change these parameters to be the name of your user defined data type.
-Then you will need to supply what type the 2i index is in the following:
+The data mapper will take in the User Defined Data Type and map a key-value pair with 2i to RiakObjects.

+If the User Defined Data Type is called something other than `DomainObject` you will need to change these parameters to be the name of your user defined data type.
+Then you will need to supply what type the secondary index is in the following:

 ```scala
 ro.getIndexes.getIndex[LongIntIndex, LongIntIndex.Name](LongIntIndex.named("groupId")).add(value.group_id)
 ```

-Here we are getting all `LongIntIndex` 2i indices and adding `group_id` to that list.
-If you wanted something other than a numeric 2i index, you could change `LongIntIndex` to `StringIndex`.
+Here we are getting all `LongIntIndex` 2i and adding `group_id` to that list.
+If you wanted something other than a numeric secondary index, you could change `LongIntIndex` to `StringIndex`.
 Next, we are setting the return value of the mapper to `(value.user_id, ro)` which is a key-value pair that represents the structure of our RiakObjects.

-Finally, we store our RDD into a KV bucket.
+Finally, we store our RDD in a KV bucket:

 ```scala
 case class DomainObject(